 11. Riding Too Hard, Too Often

 The joint surfaces of the knee are protected by cartilage and synovial fluid.
 They are a finite resource.
 Ride long enough, hard enough and often enough without proper rest and the knees can start to show wear and tear for no other major reason.
 No amount of training has ever made anyone fitter or stronger.
 It is recovery from the stress of training that makes the athlete fitter or stronger.
 Ensure you get good recovery, particularly if you have a high training load..
-If in doubt, more is better than less.
+If in doubt, more recovery is safer than less.

 12. Inflexible Rib Cage